celery/celery/docs/getting-started/first-steps-with-celery.rst

 by your platform, or something like `supervisord`_ (see :ref:`daemonizing` for more information).

-For a complete listing of the command line options available, do:
+For a complete listing of the command-line options available, do:

 .. code-block:: bash